Welcome to my website! My name is Carol Welsh and I'm a thirteen year+ survivor of adult ependymoma, a rare brain tumor.

 I've created this site to help other patients and caregivers learn about adult ependymoma and to give my story as one example.
 Besides the details about an ependymoma itself, I hope my website describes "the complete change in my lifestyle" -- a sentiment first articulated to me by a fellow ependymoma survivor, Kathy (Claremore, OK).

 According to the American Brain Tumor Association and the National Brain Tumor Society, ependymomas are glial tumors which arise from ependymal cells which line the ventricles (spinal fluid spaces) of the brain and the center of the spinal cord.
 Ependymomas make up 3 - 6% of the estimated 52,236 primary brain tumors diagnosed in the United States in 2008.
 Ependymomas occur at the peak ages of 5 and again at 34.
 While they are rare in adults, ependymomas are the third most common brain tumor in children.
 Most occur in the posterior fossa (the lower back portion of the brain) and of these, nearly all occur in the fourth ventricle.
+As primary tumors, they originate in the brain.
 A 2002 eMedicine report states 5-year survival rates of 76% for adults and a dismal 14% for children.
 According to the Chicago Institute of Neurosurgery, about 10% of brain ependymomas will spread to the spinal cord through the cerebro-spinal fluid.

 Ependymomas are classified in four divisions: